rkuma183/wilsonmar.github.io/_posts/2017-05-20-progressive-webapps.md

 CAUTION: Support by Apple Safari has a custom implementation.
 But other browsers support.

-Strategy

-   * Network first, then cache for game leader board data

-   * Network only for inventory and prices for an ecom site
+Strategy for caching vs. obtaining from network every time:

    * Cache only for images required for first render

    * Cache, then network for social media timeline data

+   * Network first, then cache for game leader board data

+   * Network only for inventory and prices from an ecom site

 ## App Shell